A Systemic Constellations workshop

 If you would like to attend and the accessible fee is still not manageable, or if you’d like to pay in instalments, please email beth@vitalmoves.co.uk.
 Likewise, please enquire if you would like to contribute beyond the supporting rate.

-Venue: Universal Hall, The Park Ecovillage, Findhorn, Forres IV36 3TZ
+• Venue: The Universal Hall, The Park Ecovillage, Findhorn, Forres IV36 3TZ

-Universal Hall, within the world famous eco-village in FINDHORN.
+The Universal Hall, within the world famous eco-village in FINDHORN, known throughout the world as a major international centre for sustainable living.

 Surrounded by pine forests, rivers, iconic dunelands and pristine beaches.
-Findhorn has been Deborahs home by the sea for over 30 years.
+Findhorn has been Deborahs home by the sea for over 35 years.
 Built on sacred land, providing spiritual sanctuary to those who visit.
-We encourage you to spend time in the Findhorn community following your retreat to support the integration of our time together.
+We encourage you to spend time in the Findhorn community following your workshop to support the integration of our time together.

 For those seeking sanctuary and connection during our time together, you can consider sharing the serene haven of the self-catering chalets at Findhorn Bay Holiday Park.
 With options ranging from cozy private rooms to communal spaces with a buzz of shared energy, there's a place for everyone to rest and rejuvenate all within walking distance to the venue.